mernmail/mernmail-website/docs/getting-started.md

 ### 3. Configuration

 Copy the `.env.example` file to a `.env` file in the root directory of the project.
-The configuration options can be found in the "TODO" page.
+The configuration options can be found in the [/docs/configuration](Configuration) page.

 ### 4. Running the Application